l0716/hello-world/README.md

 # hello-world
-new project for a leanrner
+new project for a learner